daniel-wrench/snap-research-template/workshop_guide.md

     -   Testing, `__init__.py` files, and other aspects of creating a piece of "software" (i.e. R/Python library/package)
 -   Instead, **we are focusing on creating a reproducible data pipeline**, as one would encounter in a scientific analysis and would typically (but not necessarily) be limited to step-by-step, functional-style programming.

-### Summary of workshop

-We will cover
-- downloading a repository from GitHub
-- a good code repository structure
-- using version control with Git
-- using virtual environments

-We will
-1. Clone my repo **as template, giving your own name**.
-Note structure and mention initialising locally
-3. Download some data - can we commit it? *Importance of describing or having script about how to access*
-4. Plot that data from scripts/
-5. Run from the terminal
-6. Commit
-7. Push
-7. Make a change
-8. Commit
-9. Undo that change
-10. Set-up virtual environment
-11. Talk about benefit of this set-up when working on HPC, demo with my code. (push and pulling)

-### Prerequisites

-Participants should have installed:

--   VS Code (with Python and Git extensions)

--   Git (configured: check with `git config --list` )

-    -   `git config --global user.name "Your Name"`

-    -   `git config --global user.email "you@example.com"`

--   Python (latest stable version, e.g., 3.10+)

--   An active GitHub account

 ## PART 2: Structuring a research repository